Daayiee Abdullah: Activism

+Pro-LGBT activism

 Around 2000, he joined the online Yahoo! group Muslim Gay Men.
 On this forum, there were many who were gay, but were intent on telling those who were seeking help that the Qur'an forbids homosexuality.
 Abdullah refuted these comments by explaining that one is to follow the Qur'an first and the Haddith second.
 Through this, he began to gain popularity among homosexuals and allies across the online community.

-One of the reasons he had begun to be called Imam was because he has performed many ceremonies for people in who were considered pariahs in their community due to illnesses or the gender or religion of the person they wished to marry.
-A few gay Muslims died of AIDS, and no one would do their Janazah.
-Abdullah also performed same-sex marriages for men and women and counseling for all couples—heterosexual and homosexual.
-Along with performing these ceremonies that others would not, he married mixed couples and religiously differing couples who are from the Abrahamic faith.
+He began being called Imam after performing ceremonies for people who were considered pariahs in their community due to illnesses or the gender or religion of the person they wished to marry.
+For example, Abdullah has performed Janazah for gay Muslims who have died from AIDS-related complications.

+Abdullah also performs same-sex marriages for men and women and counseling for all couples—heterosexual and homosexual.
+He has also married religiously differing couples who are from the Abrahamic faith.
 Because the Abrahamic faiths are sister religions, and because the Qu'ran says that Abrahamic believers can interact with other Abrahamic believers, Abdullah believes that it is plausible to marry between Abrahamic religions.
+In 2015, Abdullah reported having officiated 65 marriages.